 Don't forget, you can join us on Reddit

-Banking is arguably the most important part of the project.
-It's the entire translation layer between profitless production and capitalist markets.
-It creates a protective membrane around the network and allows it to grow just like a private company would.
-Banking has the following goals:
+The translation between the Basis network and the outside world is arguably the most important part of the project.
+It creates a protective membrane around the network that allows it to grow and thrive while allowing the free movement of members and their value.
+The interfacing with the outside has the following goals:

 - Facilitate seamless transactions between in-network companies and capitalist entities